This information applies to pages in the CSUN template system.Windows-press ALT + an access key. Macintosh-press CTRL + an access key.

-Orientation will be held on Friday August 23 at 2pm.
+Orientation will be held on Friday January 17 at 2pm in the International and Exchange Student Center, Building C, USU (at map reference F4 on the campus map).
 More details on the place will be sent closer to the date.
 Orientation is not mandatory, but it is strongly advised that students attend to make their transition to CSUN a smooth and enjoyable one.
-An NSE outing will be announced at Orientation, so students don’t want to miss those details!
+Please send an email to email@example.com NO LATER THAN JANUARY 13 to advise if you will be attending Orientation.

 Students who do not have friends or relatives to pick them up at the airport can use a bus service that stops every half hour right outside the baggage claim area.
 It is called FlyAway.
 However, there are THREE destinations, so make sure that the bus is going to Van Nuys and not Union Station or Westwood.
 The bus departs regularly and goes non-stop to the Flyway Bus Terminal at Van Nuys, California.
 Travel time is 50 minutes (depending on traffic) and costs $7.00 one way.
 Please note that payment for tickets can only be made by debit or credit card on arrival at Van Nuys flyaway terminal.
 Please visit http://www.lawa.org/ for more information.

 Students will then need to take a taxi from the Van Nuys Terminal to their final destination.

 If students are staying in on-campus dorms, the address is 17950 Lassen Street, Northridge.
 This is the address to give the Taxi driver.
 Do not have the cab wait while check in takes place.
 One student from New York had the driver wait, and he kept his meter running and the cab fare was $75.00!

 The taxi fare from Van Nuys to the campus should cost approximately $15.00, depending on traffic.